mobialia/gwt-android-emu/readme.md

 GWT Android Emu
 ===============

-This is a very simple library emulating some Android APIs over GWT:
+This library emulates some Android APIs over GWT.

 * Activities
 * Menu and MenuItems